deckerweb/oxygen-quicknav/README.md

 2. **Settings**: Direct links to relevant sections.
 3. **Additional Links**: Includes links to resources like the Oxygen website and Facebook group.
 Some may contain affiliate links.
 4. **About**: Includes links to the plugin author.
+5. Show Admin Bar also in Block Editor full screen mode.
+(Not in WP default but this plugin here changes that!)

 ---